-- (a) A written or oral reprimand. - (b) Exclusion for a period not exceeding 28 days. - (c) Suspension of matriculated student status for a period. - (d) Suspension of access to University facilities, such as IT and Library services. - (e) Restitution or compensation for damage caused. - (f) Expulsion from residence in University Halls of Residence. - (g) Recommendation to the Principal that the student be expelled from the University.
+- (c) suspension of registered student status for a period. - (d) suspension of access to University facilities, such as IT and Library services. - (e) restitution or compensation for damage caused. - (f) expulsion from residence in University Halls of Residence. - (g) recommendation to the Principal that the student be expelled from the University.

-The Disciplinary Board will communicate its decision to the Responding Student(s) in writing normally within five working days of the date of the Disciplinary Board meeting.
+The Disciplinary Board will communicate its decision to the Responding Student(s) in writing normally within five working days of the date of the Disciplinary Board hearing.
 The notice confirming the decision will give details of the right of appeal.
-The decision will also be communicated to the School and to Student and Academic Services, in order to be lodged in the student's record.
+The decision will also be communicated to Student and Academic Services, in order to be lodged in the student's record, and to the School, in order to make any necessary support arrangements, if appropriate..

-3. RIGHTS OF APPEAL
+4. RIGHTS OF APPEAL